platformsh/platformsh-docs/docs/src/tutorials/exporting.md

 highlight=false
 ---

-1. Get a list of all your mounts:
+1. Get a list of all your mounts with:

    ```bash
    platform mount:list
    ```

-2. Download all of your files from a given mount:
+2. Download all of your files from a given mount with:

    ```bash
    platform mount:download --mount {{< variable "MOUNT_PATH" >}} --target ./{{< variable "LOCAL_FOLDER" >}}